dillfrescott/dillwave/README.md

 Credit to the original repo [here](https://github.com/lmnt-com/diffwave).

+## Recommended Requirements

+An Nvidia GPU that is somewhere in the RTX 30XX-40XX range.

+For training it's recommended to have 16+ GB of VRAM.
+For inference its recommended to have at least 4 GB of VRAM.

 ## Install

 First install [Pytorch](https://pytorch.org), GPU version recommended!
 Also you need [Python](https://www.python.org) of course!
 Version 3.10.X is recommended for dillwave.